paul58914080/tryout-githubactions/README.md

 You can refer to the [GitHub Actions Events that trigger workflows](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows) page for comprehensive details.

+The activity types when combined with event types the condition becomes an "and" condition.
+This means that the workflow will be triggered if all the specified conditions are met.

 ## Context

 | **Context**    | **Description**                                                                     | **Example Usage**                                 |